dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/2-Tales_from_the_Crypt.md

 Modern systems do not store users' cleartext passwords.
 Instead, the system stores a ***hash*** of the user's password in a special file named `/etc/shadow`, the *shadow password file*.

 Recall that a hash function is any operation that takes an input bit sequence (which may be of arbitrary length) and converts it to a fixed-size output.
 You can think of the hash function output as being a "summary" for its input data.
 Hashing is an important concept that occurs throughout computer science: in the implementation of hash table data structures, in verifying the integrity of file transfers, and in digital signatures, among other applications.
 There are many different hash functions that operate in different ways.
-Every Java class has a method called `hashCode` which can be used to compute a hash code from an object's data.
-The default `hashCode` is based on the object's memory address, but a class can also define its own `hashCode` that's appropriate for its own data ([see here](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#hashCode()) for the `String` class documentation).
+The most important class are the cryptographic hash functions, including the *Secure Hash Algorithm* (SHA) family.

 With a shadow file containing password hashes, the basic authentication flow works like this: